 For a state that's relatively new to the wine game, Washington's best wineries have certainly developed an impressive worldwide reputation.
 The first commercial wineries started here in the 1960s, and grew fast: today, Washington is second only to California in total wine production.
-And despite Seattle's (just) reputation as a place with reliably rainy weather, the state is actually home to a wide variety of microclimates, including arid near-desert.
-Paired with long summer days, and wine makers that aren't afraid to innovate, and you'll find a diverse wine touring and tasting experience across the state's nine AVAs:
+And despite Seattle's (just) reputation as a place with the reliably rainy weather, the state is actually home to a wide variety of microclimates, including arid near-desert.
+Paired with long summer days, and winemakers that aren't afraid to innovate, and you'll find a diverse wine touring and tasting experience across the state's nine AVAs:

 01 of 11

 This is Washington's largest wine region and encompasses seven of the states other wine regions, including Red Mountain, Yakima Valley, Walla Walla, Horse Heaven Hills Wahluke Slope, Rattlesnake Hills and Lake Chelan.
 It received its designation in 1984 and has more than 16,000 vineyard acres and 100 wineries.

 Specialties: chardonnay, riesling, cabernet sauvignon, merlot, and syrah.

 02 of 11

 Puget Sound isn't Washington's largest wine area, but it's the closest to Seattle and makes for a convenient day trip.
 There are over 100 wineries here, but only 130 vineyard acres, so many of the wineries buy their grapes from elsewhere—or they're pretty small.
 Puget Sound vineyards feature unusual grapes and varietals.

 Specialties: Madeline Angevine, Muller Thurgau, Siegerrebe, Pinot Noir and Pinot Gris.